-A recent article in CIO suggests that the rapid changes in the IT space are making traditional outsourcing models unwieldy, and that organizations will need to move to shorter contracts or limit their outsourcing in order to remain more responsive.
-Although the IT and the development world aren’t precisely aligned, a similar argument could be made that the lag created in long-term outsourcing projects could lead to development stagnation, with outsourced deliverables causing releases to be a generation or more behind.
-And in some outsourcing scenarios this may indeed be a problem, but this article ignores a key solution that prevents such lag altogether:
+A recent article in CIO suggests that the rapid changes in the IT space are making traditional outsourcing models unwieldy and that organizations will need to move to shorter contracts or limit their outsourcing in order to remain responsive.
+Although the IT and development worlds aren’t precisely aligned, a similar argument could be made that the lag created in long-term outsourcing projects could lead to development stagnation, with outsourced deliverables causing releases to be a generation or more behind.
+And in some outsourcing scenarios, this may indeed be a problem, but this article ignores a key solution that prevents such lag altogether:

 Active outsourcing management.

 At Zibtek, we’re all about doing outsourcing differently—and not just differently, but more efficiently, effectively, and effortlessly.
 We know how to use our long-term relationships with offshore developers and engineers along with executive-level US-based management and seamless coordination with your in-house team to make sure your project moves forward as planned and on budget.

 As a very tech-oriented company, with lots of tech-oriented peers, it can be easy to forget that not every online business is a tech business.
 In fact, the majority of online business aren’t tech businesses, just as the majority of brick-and-mortar businesses aren’t construction businesses.